christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 A project plan is valuable because it provides a roadmap for successful project completion, ensuring projects are completed on time, within budget, and to the required standard.
 It helps teams avoid potential problems, manage resources effectively, and communicate clearly with stakeholders.
 Ultimately, a strong project plan sets the foundation for efficient execution and better project outcomes.
 This requirement is meant to apply to developers or organizations that are doing application development work.

-Application development efforts include the creation of a project plan to track and organize the development work.
+Application development efforts include the creation of a project plan to track and organize development work.

 If security flaws are not tracked within the project plan, it is possible the flaws will be overlooked and included in a release.

 Tracking flaws in the project plan will help identify code elements to be changed as well as the requested change.
 Project Documentation and Procedure Order of precedence Founded in experience, DOD, STIG, and industry standards.

 #### Integrated Master Plan (IMP) and Integration Master Schedule (IMS)